A former assistant US attorney explains why Michael Cohen is likely to flip — something Trump’s allies seem to have conceded

 In recent days, those close to Trump have suggested that Cohen may very well flip if faced with serious charges.

-Two sources close to Trump said the president’s inner circle is actively discussing such a Cohen flip, Politico reported.
+Two sources close to Trump said the president’s inner circle was actively discussing such an outcome, Politico reported.

-“When anybody is faced with spending a long time in jail, they start to re-evaluate their priorities, and cooperation can’t be ruled out,” one Trump ally who knows Cohen told the publication.
+“When anybody is faced with spending a long time in jail, they start to reevaluate their priorities, and cooperation can’t be ruled out,” one Trump ally who knows Cohen told the publication.

-The documents seized by the FBI in the Cohen raids could cause huge problems for Trump, the president and his allies fear per Politico.
+The president and his allies fear that the documents seized by the FBI in the Cohen raids could cause huge problems for Trump, per Politico.

-“I think for two years or four years or five years, Michael Cohen would be a stand-up guy,” a lawyer who is defending a senior Trump aide in special counsel Robert Mueller’s probe told Politico.
+“I think for two years or four years or five years, Michael Cohen would be a stand-up guy,” a lawyer who is defending a senior Trump aide in the special counsel Robert Mueller’s investigation, told Politico.
 “I think he’d tell them ‘go piss up a rope.’
 But depending on dollars involved, which can be a big driver, or if they look at him and say it’s not two to four years, it’s 18 to 22, then how loyal is he?
 Is he two years loyal?
 Is he 10 years loyal?
 Is he 15 years loyal?”

-Jay Goldberg, an attorney who has represented Trump, told The Wall Street Journal that he spoke with Trump about Cohen and warned him to not trust his attorney if he’s faced with criminal charges.
-Cohen, Goldberg said, “isn’t even a 1” on a scale of 1 to 100 where 100 would be taking “the bullet,” so to speak.
+Jay Goldberg, an attorney who has represented Trump, told The Wall Street Journal that he spoke with Trump about Cohen and warned him not to trust his attorney if Cohen ultimately faced criminal charges.

+Cohen, Goldberg said, “isn’t even a 1” on a scale of 1 to 100 in which 100 would be taking “the bullet,” so to speak.

 Speaking with CNN’s Erin Burnett on Thursday, Goldberg said he told Trump that “anybody who is facing 30 years never stands up.”